 - Fraxy is a famous example of this.
 Brace yourself for super-tough bosses - all fan made, fan tested, and fan fought.

 - Zeta Flow is basically a level editor, with a little game added on for those who don't bother.
 99.8% of the game is fan made!

 - Both Descent: FreeSpace and FreeSpace 2 came bundled with the very same level creator that the designers used to create the main campaigns.
 It's so powerful and easy to use, people are still making campaigns (and even expanding the functionality) today, despite the game originally being released more than ten years ago.

 - Sim Copter and Streets of Sim City can load cities made in SimCity 2000, technically making it a level editor for those two games.

-- Tony Hawk's had one since Tony Hawk's Pro Skater 2.
-Originally it was just grid based, with basic items, but as the series progressed onto Next Gen consoles (no, not this generation, PS2 era next gen), a fully free form Rail Tool was added, allowing rails to be put anywhere at any height, making the editor much more useful and allowing skate lines to be better set up.
+- The Tony Hawk's Pro Skater series had one since the second game.
+Originally it was just grid based, with basic items, but as the series progressed onto the sixth generation consoles, a fully free form Rail Tool was added, allowing rails to be put anywhere at any height, making the editor much more useful and allowing skate lines to be better set up.

 Wide Open Sandbox

 - Level editors in general are considered almost a required feature, especially for RTSs, such that reviewers are known to complain if the game doesn't have one included (see the Gamespot review for the first Dawn of War, whose editor is a separate download).